tomncooper/CSC8101-Documentation/spark/spark-coursework-spec.md

 `<VM IP ADDRESS>:8888`

+Once on the Jupyter home page you can start a new notebook by going to the "New" menu in the top right and selecting "Python 3" under the notebook section.
+The code for your solution to the tasks below can be saved in this new notebook and started up again from the Jupyter homepage.

+Please note that in order for notebook to function properly with Spark, only one kernel (notebook) can be running at any one time.
+Use the "Running" tab on the Jupyter home page to check how many kernels are running.
+You may need to shut all kernels down and restart the notebook you are interested in, in order to get a functioning connection to Spark.

 ##### Java or Scala

 If you are planning to use Java or Scala then download one of the spark batch project templates ([java](https://github.com/tomncooper/CSC8101-Documentation/tree/master/spark/java-stub/MovieRecommenderAls), [scala]()).